OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

 One good algorithm stems from induction.
 Suppose that the left and right subtrees of the root are already heaps, and :math:`R` is the name of the element at the root.
-This situation is illustrated by Figure :num:`Figure #HeapInduct`.
+This situation is illustrated by this figure:

 .. _HeapInduct: